 The exterior cover display on the Galaxy Z Fold 2 has expanded to 6.2 inches, giving you ample workspace without ever having to open up the phone.
 When you do, continuity mode means you can pick up where you left off on the now larger interior display.

-Samsung's likely to release a new Galaxy Fold in the second half of next year, reportedly with S Pen support.
-But until that arrives, the Galaxy Z Fold 2 sets the standard for what a foldable phone is capable of.
+Samsung's likely to release a new Galaxy Fold later this year, with rumors pointing to a launch in August.
+The new phone will reportedly add S Pen support, just like the Galaxy S21 Ultra did.
+But until that arrives, the Galaxy Z Fold 2 sets the standard for what a foldable phone is capable of, and it's now $200 cheaper than before, thanks to a permanent price cut.

 Read our full Samsung Galaxy Z Fold 2 review.